Year 5 Athletics Lesson 6

 - Tennis balls

-- Sets of equipment for each group, e.g. cones, tape measure, drop watches, throwing equipment
+- Sets of equipment for each group, e.g. cones, tape measure, stop watches, throwing equipment

 - Paper or whiteboards